-Registered students - if this is your first visit to this course Web site, please take some time to become familiar with the assignments and course environment by going to the Lesson 0: Orientation, located in the "Course Outline" menu (see left).
+Registered students - if this is your first visit to this course website, please take some time to become familiar with the assignments and course environment by going to the Orientation.

-This Web site provides the primary instructional materials for the course.
+This website provides the primary instructional materials for the course.
 The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 Quick Facts about GEOG 586